 - Ask if they have any pain or are uncomfortable throughout the day, try to make them feel comfortable as soon as possible.
+Make sure to ask about pain both when the person is resting and when the person is moving.

 - Look for any physical signs of pain like:

 - Frowning or grimacing

 - Crying

-- · Not moving a certain body part
+- Not moving a certain body part

-- · A change in their tone of voice
+- A change in their tone of voice

 - Try some at home treatments like:

-- · Ice and heat packs
+- Ice and heat packs

 - Massages

 - Music

 - Meditation

 - Aromatherapy

 - Compression

 - It is important to remember that even though the person with dementia may not be able to verbalize pain, they still experience pain.

-Speak with your healthcare team about taking overthe-counter or prescribed pain medicine.
+Speak with your healthcare team about taking over-the-counter or prescribed pain medicine.